2019 State Legislative Agenda

 The City of Oak Ridge will no longer be sending separately mailed disconnect notices.
 All disconnect notices will be included on your monthly statement following the month in arrears.

 Most due dates will change.
 The due date will also be reflected on the first invoice.
 For those who are already signed up for automatic bank draft, your account will be drafted on the new due date.
+You must have a $0.00 balance to sign up for autopay.

 If you pay your bill online, that format will also look different.